trbck/tagged-logger/README.rst

    be the latest recorded one.
 2. Every log record has a timestamp attached, the timestamp goes in UTC with a tz attribute attached
-3. :class:`Log` objects have :func:`str` methods which simply call the str of the underlying object.

 More filtering, formatting, expiration-related and other features coming soon.
 Stay tuned.